Special Educational Needs

 Concern

 The class teacher has an initial concern for an individual.
 This may be regarding their speech and language or communication development, basic literacy or numeracy skills, emotional, sensory, social or behavioural development.
-This is monitored by the class teacher, but no further action taken.
+This is monitored by the class teacher and SENDCo, but no further action taken.

-If a child is identified at Support Plus, this tends to include the involvement of specialist services.
+If a child is identified at SEND Support, this tends to include the involvement of specialist services.
 A variety of support can be offered by these services, such as advice to the school about targets and strategies, specialised assessment and some direct work with the child.
 The specialist services will always contribute to the planning, monitoring and reviewing of the child’s progress.

 EHC Plan

-For a child who is not making adequate progress, despite a period of support at Support Plus, and in agreement with the parents/carers/ the school may request the LA to make a statutory assessment in order to determine whether it is necessary to make a Statement of Special Educational Needs.
-A child who has a Statement of Special Educational Needs will continue to have arrangements as for School Action Plus, and additional support that is provided using the funds made available through the EHC Plan.
+For a child who is not making adequate progress, despite a period of support at SEND Support, and in agreement with the parents/carers, the school may request the LA to make a statutory assessment in order to determine whether it is necessary to make an Educational, Health Care Plan (EHC Plan).
+A child who has an EHC Plan will continue to have arrangements as for SEND support, along with additional support, provided using the funds made available through the EHC Plan.

 SEN Documents